 Now on its 17th year, the AYLC is a concrete expression of the Ayala Group’s commitment to national development.

-Holy Angel University, Berkeley School make finals
+PAMPANGA’S Holy Angel University and Baguio’s Berkeley School are

-ISBB put on a valiant fight and almost had a double victory in the twin tournament, losing to 2012 Luzon champions Holy Angel University, 70-62, and to 2013 Nationals third placer Berkeley School, 50-45.
+ISBB put on a valiant fight and almost had a double victory in the

 triumphs over International School for